 Users will be limited in what they can do and limited in what and how they can book - all of this is set by admins.

 Desks that are available to them for booking will show as green.
 They will only be able to make reservations for themselves, so the pop-up window after clicking on a flexible desk will display "Reserve."
 This is in contrast to admins seeing "Reserve for..." as they can reserve on behalf of others.
-The only exception to this is if you've given a Member delegate permission under Roles (Premier only).
+The only exception to this is if you've given a Member delegate permission under Roles (Enterprise only).

 Members will not see the Edit floor dropdown menu.